 Do you feel trapped?
 Have you struggled to find happiness?
 Has your drinking problem begun to affect your personal or professional relationships?
 Are you at risk for losing your family and/or your job?
 Do you live in constant fear?
 On one side, you don’t want to lose your family or your job.
 On the other, you fear giving up the only thing that alleviates your anxiety, emotional distress or depression.
-You can stop drinking alcohol, solve these problems, and restore your life without attending AA meetings.
+You can learn how to stop drinking without AA, solve these problems, and restore your life.

 Are you exhausted from living two lives – one that includes a successful career and another that is riddled with alcohol abuse?
 Are you taking extreme measures to hide your problem from co-workers or business associates?
 Are you feeling uncomfortable in your own shoes?
 That is not a good feeling!

-Like many people, who are alcohol dependent, you realize that drinking has become a problem.
-However, you don’t want to attend AA meetings in order to quit drinking.
+Like many people, who are alcohol dependent and can’t stop, you realize that drinking has become a problem.
+However, you don’t want to attend AA meetings in order to stop drinking.
 I understand how you feel.
 I have some good news, though.
 You you don’t have to.
-At the bottom of this page, I’ll provide 5 steps and 10 tips to help you quit drinking alcohol.
+At the bottom of this page, I’ll provide 5 steps to help you quit drinking alcohol.
 I’ll show you, exactly, step by step, how to stop drinking without AA.
-First, however, I want to outline some of the more common strategies to stop drinking.
+First, however, I want to outline some of the more common strategies to stop drinking without AA.

 Common Strategies to Stop Drinking Without AA

 Most common strategies to stop drinking fight the effects of alcoholism.
 I believe that approach is fundamentally amiss.
 I discovered a decade ago that in order to stop drinking, authentically, the causes must be unearthed and eliminated.
 I’ll delve into that issue more deeply further down the page.
 For now, I want to review the conventional strategies to stop drinking: